ptolmachev/flower_classification/README.md

 ### Requirements
 In this project I've used **pytorch** python package and GPUs to speed up training.
 The GPUs are readily available on floydhub (see later for more information)

-### How to use the code
+### Structure of the project
-The code is organized in the following fashion:
+The project is organized in the following fashion:

 The actual code is stored in the folder 'src', which includes:
 - `run_classificator.py`- the main file which contains the function for training.